ktorio/ktor-documentation/topics/html_dsl.md

 ### Example {id="example"}
-Let's see the example of how to create a hierarchical layout using templates.
+Let's see on the [example](https://github.com/ktorio/ktor-documentation/tree/%current-branch%/codeSnippets/snippets/html-templates) of how to create a hierarchical layout using templates.
 Imagine we have the following HTML:
 ```html
 <body>
 <h1>Ktor</h1>